The Chump: Cultural references

 When Michael is confronted from his employees about continuing his relationship with Donna even after he knows she's married, he declares a "moment of silence" in honor of Michael Jackson to shut them up.
 Creed says his favorite movie starring James McAvoy was Wanted.
-When Andy and Michael have a conversation of Michael's affair they reference the 2009 film, Obsessed (which was about an affair) with Andy referring to himself as Beyoncé and Michael as Ali Larter (the movie also starred Idris Elba, who had appeared in a few episodes of "The Office").
+When Andy and Michael have a conversation of Michael's affair they reference the 2009 film, Obsessed (which was about an affair) with Andy referring to himself as Beyoncé and Michael as Ali Larter.
 Michael calls Stanley, "Morgan Freeman, narrating everything."
 When Michael asserts that he is going to eat anything he wants, when he wants, Kevin replies, "That's a dangerous game, Friendo," probably alluding to the movie No Country for Old Men.

 The characters on the show make reference to a fictional video game title, Rock Band: Billy Joel, to which Darren Franich of Entertainment Weekly said "let’s hope never actually exists ever".
 Billy Joel, in response, sought to authorize the use of his songs with the actual Rock Band series as a means to snub Franich's comment.